Quick Start

 dc_path

-: the path to the OpenDC tracekey_path
+: the path to the OpenDC trace

 : the time zone to use for the timestamps